LoPezous/Super-innate-sayen/README.md

-# Cytof deep phenotyping and exploration of trained immunity mechanisms
+# Cytof deep phenotyping using dimensionality reduction and density-based clustering
+# Overview
 These scripts intend to provide a way to efficiently analyse high dimensional mass cytometry data.
 The essence of the project is to combine dimentionality reduction (using UMAP) and density-based clustering (using HDBSCAN).
 The scripts provide: